 - 8 ounces dairy-free chocolate or dairy-free chocolate chips broken in pieces

 - 1 tablespoon maple syrup room temperature

 - ¼ teaspoon sea salt

-- Preheat the oven to 350 degrees Fahrenheit.
-Grease a 9-inch tart pan with coconut oil.
+Preheat the oven to 350 degrees Fahrenheit.
+Grease a 9-inch tart pan with a removable bottom with coconut oil.
 In a medium bowl, whisk together almond flour, cocoa powder, baking soda, and salt.
 Add maple syrup and coconut oil.
 Blend with a fork until liquid is evenly distributed and the mixture resembles wet sand.

-- Press crust mixture into bottom and up sides of tart pan.
+Press crust mixture into bottom and up sides of tart pan.
 Bake for 10-11 minutes or until crust has started to turn golden brown.
 Remove from oven and cool in pan on a wire rack.
-Turn the oven to 300 degrees.
+Turn the oven to 300 degrees Fahrenheit.

 While the crust is cooling, spread pecans on a baking sheet and roast for 3-5 minutes, careful to not burn.
 Remove and allow to cool.

 Place chocolate in a microwave safe bowl, melt chocolate at 30 second intervals in the microwave, stirring after each interval.
 When the chocolate has melted, whisking quickly, add the coconut oil, vanilla extract, maple syrup, and salt.
 Pour chocolate filling into prepared crust and smooth with a spatula.
 Set aside.

 In a small saucepan, combine almond butter and maple syrup on low heat, stirring occasionally.
 Once thoroughly combined, add vanilla extract and salt.
 Place nuts in medium bowl and add almond butter mixture.
 Stir until nut mixture is evenly coated.